m4b/dryad/README.md

 Lastly, `dryad` _should_ be capable of interpreting itself, which you can verify by invoking `./dryad.so.1` (yes, dryad is it's own program interpreter).

 # Project Goals

+### 1. Documenting a Dynamic Linker

+The primary goal of this project is to completely document:

+1. the dynamic linking _process_ on an GNU/Linux ELF x86-64 system
+2. an implementation of such a process

+The current state of documentation and information on this subject is an *embarassment*, and I'm continually appalled at the lack of materials, documentation, etc.  I've jokingly told people I'm worried what will happen when all the old C programmers die - but I'm not really joking.

+Code is not documentation,

 I will be updating this section shortly, please bear with me.